prisma/prisma/docs/introspection.md

 # Introspection

+When working with an existing database, the first step towards using the Prisma Framework is to obtain a [Prisma schema](./prisma-schema-file.md) that matches your database schema (or a subset of your database schema).
+You can create this schema file manually and write out all the required [models](./data-modeling.md#models) by hand, or use Prisma's _introspection_ feature to automatically generate your Prisma schema.

 Prisma lets you introspect your database to derive a data model definition from the current database schema.
 Introspection is available via two CLI commands:

 - `prisma init`: Interactive wizard that helps you connect to a database and introspect it.
 Typically used when starting to use Prisma with an existing database.
 - `prisma introspect`: Assumes Prisma is already connected to your database and (re)introspects it for you.
 Typically used in [Photon-only](./photon/use-only-photon.md) projects where migrations are performed not via Lift, so the data model needs to be updated manually after each database schema change.

+## Introspecting only a subset of your database schema

+This is not yet supported by Prisma.
+However, you can achieve this by creating a new database user that only has access to the tables thar you'd like to see represented in your Prisma schema and then perform the introspection using that user.
+The introspection will then only include the tables the new user has access to.

 ## Conventions